f5devcentral/f5xc-solutions/docs/guides/guide2.rst

 - **Ansible**: Excellent for configuration management and application deployment.
 - **CI/CD Tools**: Integrate with Jenkins, GitLab, or CircleCI to automate your build, test, and deployment processes.

-Example Postman Collection for Severl XC Tasks
+Example Postman Collection for Several XC Tasks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This collection is owned and maintained by F5 Professional Services and used for customer deployments.